jarulsamy/SimmerTheToads/notebook/final.md

 #### Team

-We were able to create three hand designed algorithms (Simmer, Bake, Microwave) that we wrapped into a Spotify Extention.
-We also created a website so that users can utilize this Spotify Extention.
+We were able to create three hand designed algorithms (Simmer, Bake, Microwave) that we wrapped into a Spotify Extension.
+We also created a website so that users can utilize this Spotify Extension.
 This website has character and is fun and easy to use.
 The backend is well designed and efficient.

 #### Josh

-(TODO)
+I primarily worked on the backend.
+I implemented our Spotify API integration, allowing users to login with their existing Spotify credentials, view and select their playlists, and also researched and developed our three primary playlist evaluation and optimization algorithms.
+I also developed integration strategies for the frontend and handled deployment.

 #### Natalie

 I worked on creating the frontend.
 I combined and tailored MUI components to create the features of our website (minus the Spotify login feature).
 I implemented the ability to select one or more playlists to optimize.
 I also implemented the state passing between the playlist cards and simmering buttons, as well as the API calls to the backend.
 I helped Lona with some aesthetic decisions.

 #### Lona

 I helped support Josh in developing the Machine Learning algorithms.
 I also created art mock-ups for the site, and assisted Natalie in prettifying the frontend!
 I also wrote status updates and supplemental materials for our documentation.

 #### Joseph

 Joseph worked on the frontend collaborating with Natalie.
 I designed and implemented the About page on the website using React at first and then again with Material UI after we switched to using that library.
 I also created some of the graphics for the presentation.

 ## Reflection